haxpor/blog/_posts/2017-06-19-postmortem-raceplant-ciga-game-jam-2017.md

 * __Generation of Fruit and Seed__

-	Fruit will be treated as a score whenever player takes it back to stockpile.
-Seed can be used to further grow another tree.
+	Fruit will be treated as a score whenever player takes it back to stockpile tiles.
+Seed can be used to further grow another tree as well.

 	<center>
 	![gif - generation of fruit and seed](http://i.imgur.com/WlWMbIA.gif)